Pages

 Gastroesophageal Reflux Disease (GERD)

-If you experience heartburn or acid reflux more than twice a week, you may have GERD.
-The classic symptom of GERD is burning chest pain that occurs after eating and becomes worse while lying down.
-This happens when stomach acid or bile flow into the food pipe and irritate the lining.
-In most cases, GERD can be managed with lifestyle changes and over-the-counter medicine.
-In severe cases, stronger medicine and surgery are available.
+If you encounter heartburn or acid reflux occurring more than twice a week, Gastroesophageal Reflux Disease (GERD) might be the underlying issue.
+The classic symptom of GERD involves a burning chest pain that intensifies after eating and while lying down.
+This sensation arises when stomach acid or bile flows into the food pipe, irritating its lining.
+In the majority of cases, GERD can be effectively managed through lifestyle adjustments and over-the-counter medications.
+However, severe cases may require more potent medications or even surgical intervention.

 afmc-Logo-Proof-4